jmandel/ehi-living-manual/src/chapters/00-03-understanding-the-metadata-table.md

-# Chapter 0.3: The Golden Key: The `_metadata` Table
+# Chapter 0.3: Understanding the `_metadata` Table

-*Purpose: To master the single most powerful tool for navigating Epic's 551-table database independently.*
+*Purpose: To master Epic's built-in documentation system that makes the 551-table database navigable and understandable.*

-### Your Rosetta Stone for Epic Data
+### Epic's Built-In Documentation

-Imagine trying to explore a vast library where every book is written in a different language.
-That's what Epic's EHI export can feel like with its 551 tables and thousands of columns.
-Fortunately, Epic provides a Rosetta Stone: the **`_metadata`** table.
+Every Epic EHI export includes comprehensive documentation for its tables and columns.
+Epic publishes this documentation at [https://open.epic.com/EHITables](https://open.epic.com/EHITables), and a copy is included with each patient's export.
+We've loaded this documentation into SQLite as the `_metadata` table, making it queryable right alongside your actual health data.

-This single table transforms the overwhelming into the manageable.
-It contains three columns that document every table and column in the database:
+This single table transforms an overwhelming database into something you can explore systematically.
+It contains Epic's official explanations for every table and column:

 <example-query description="Your first look at the _metadata table structure">
 SELECT